AvoidRafid/GPS_tracking_Hackadon2023/README.md

 The current build is not yet set up to receive live GPS data.

 ## Usage
 After downloading the repository, navigate to the `Final_Project_Hackadon23` sub-directory.
+Before running, you need a subscription key and endpoint from Azure and put them in the `main.py` file in the `get_user_input` function.
 To use the voice assistant, run the `main.py` file, or to simply run the bus-tracking app, run the `gps_tracking_main.py` file.

 ## Test Cases
 These are the test cases we used to check the voice assistant's ability to accept inputs and provide relevant data: